 Entry into the Warrior Leader Program!

-The Warrior Basic Course (WBC) is offered once per year, typically in the spring semester.
-Participation in the Warrior Basic Course is the prerequisite for attendance to all other courses within the Warrior Leader Program with the notable exception of the Land Navigation Course.
+The Warrior Basic Course (WBC) is offered twice per year, at the beginning of each semester.
+Participation in the WBC is the prerequisite for attendance to all other courses within the WLP.

 Warriors are introduced to battlefield operating systems unique to the infantry platoon, including: